lukas-kurka/winsen-sensors-lib/README.md

 These libraries are for study purposes only!

-Most of the gases these sensors detect are toxic when exceeding specific concetration.
+Most of the gases these sensors detect are dangerous when exceeding specific concetration.
 These sensors are not designed by Winsen for application where safety is concerned - nor these libraries are.

 ## About
 GNU GPL v3 license, check LICENSE file for more information.